JCWasmx86/Conquer/docs/compiling.md

 ### Notes

 Only amd64 is supported. i386 support is available, but it seems to crash.
-(Maybe an ABI mismatch between the MSVC-compiled jvm.dll and the GCC compiled conquer_launcher.exe)

 ## MacOS